Opal fare adjustments and refunds

 If you want to find out if you can get a refund, review the Opal Refund and Balance Transfer Policy and Form (pdf 417KB).

 You can apply for a fare adjustment if you have been charged the wrong fare or could not tap off because the reader was not working.
+You must request a fare adjustment within 90 days from when the fare was charged.
 Any Opal card balance adjustments you receive must be collected by tapping on at an Opal card reader, within 60 days of the adjustment being applied, otherwise you will need to contact Opal Customer Care to reapply.

 To request an adjustment for a default fare on a registered card, firstly log in to your account on the Opal website.